feathersjs/docs/guides/basics/authentication.md

 > __Pro tip:__ For more information about the oAuth flow and strategy see the [oAuth API documentation](../../api/authentication/oauth.md).

 When we set up the [authentication client in the browser](#browser-authentication) it can also already handle oAuth logins.
 To log in with GitHub, visit [localhost:3030/oauth/github](http://localhost:3030/oauth/github).
+It will redirect to GitHub and ask to authorize our application.
 If everything went well, you will see a user with your GitHub email address being logged in the console.

 ## What's next?

 Sweet!
 We now have an API that can register new users with email/password or allow a log in via GitHub.
-We now have everything we need to [create a frontend](./frontend.md) for our chat application.
+This means we have everything we need to [create a frontend](./frontend.md) for our chat application.